You will pay your normal tuition/fees to your home campus.

 Biological Sciences: Aquatic Biology, Biology/Life Science, Cell Biology, Microbiology, Molecular Biology, Radiation Biology

-Business: Accounting, Finance and Operation Management, Human Resource Management, Insurance, International Business, Management, Marketing, Public Administration
+Business: Accounting, Business Administration, Finance and Operation Management, Human Resource Management, Insurance, International Business, Management, Marketing, Public Administration

 Chemistry: Biochemistry, Chemistry, Environmental Chemistry